-– Draw and design you map to your heart’s content.
+2. Draw and design your treasure map to your heart’s content.
 This was my favorite part.
 There is NO wrong way to do this.
 Add in whatever landmarks you want, where ever you want them.
+You might want to set some rules (no glaciers in the jungle, no cactus in the tundra) or you might want to just throw caution to the wind and see what gets created.
+Again, no wrong way.

 - Pirate Cove